bhargavtheertham/Python/README.md

 Misc methods:
 ****************

-ord()			  ---> Returns an integer representing the unicode character chr()			  ---> Returns a string representing a character whose unicode point is integer zip()			  ---> Returns an iterator of tuples where the ith element is from each of the argument sequence
+ord()			  ---> Returns an integer representing the unicode character. chr()			  ---> Returns a string representing a character whose unicode point is integer zip()			  ---> Returns an iterator of tuples where the ith element is from each of the argument sequence
 			       x=[1,2,3]